 2. The Dog-Friendly Hike: Wan Chai Gap to Aberdeen

 From Wan Chai Gap Park, there are several routes to Aberdeen through the fresh greenery of the Country Park: take the Hong Kong Trail Section 4, or stick to the Aberdeen Reservoir Road for a shorter route, before joining the Aberdeen Fitness Trail to head into Aberdeen Village.

 3. The Historical Hike: Lai Chi Wo Hakka Village

 Hong Kong has a rich history and some of it can be found the trails scattered across the fragrant island.
 Before leaving for this Hong Kong hike, you’ll want to read up on Lai Chi Wo, a 300-year old Hakka village.
 The village is home to one of the last existing feng shui woodlands, the God of War temple and an amazing landscape of mangroves and vegetation.
-To learn more about Lai Chi Woo, take the Geopark tour which will immerse you in the historical side of Hong Kong’s trails.
+Take the Tiu Lung Path hugging the coastline and follow west to Bride’s Pool, where you can catch a bus back to the city.

-If you’ve grown tired of Dragon’s Back (though with those views, who could?) or need a Hong Kong hike that’s more difficult to satiate your adrenaline rush, head over to Kowloon side for a hike that lives up to its name.
-Don’t worry, it’s only named for its risky path and the killer effect it’ll have on your muscles the next day.
-Suicide Cliff is actually one of the few cliffs which make up Kowloon Peak that overlooks the Kowloon Peninsula, making it an adventurous trail and popular spot for urban photography.
+If you’ve grown tired of Dragon’s Back (though with those views, who could?) or need a Hong Kong hike that’s more difficult to satiate your adrenaline rush, head over to Kowloon side.
+Colloquially known as Suicide Cliff, Kowloon Peak offers some of the most stunning views across the Kowloon peninsula.
+Don’t worry, it’s only named for its tricky path and the killer effect it’ll have on your muscles the next day.
+Popular with urban photographers and adventurous hikers alike, this is one for the advanced hikers out there.

 5. The Gym Junkies: The Twins